acend/kubernetes-basics-training/content/en/docs/_index.en.md

     weight: 1
 ---

-The goal of these labs is to create some hands-on tasks for people.
-By using the Kubernetes(k8s) platform you find an easy way to deploy and deliver your software packaged in container.
+The purpose of these labs is to convey Kubernetes basics by providing hands-on tasks for people.
+Kubernetes (K8s) will allow you to deploy and deliver your software packaged as containers in an easy, straight-forward way.

-Goal of these labs:
+Goals of these labs:

-* Having an easy start with this modern technology
+* Help you get started with this modern technology
-* Understand the basic concepts
+* Explain to you the basic concepts
-* Deploy applications on kubernetes
+* Show you how to deploy your first applications on Kubernetes

 ## Additional Docs